babel/babel/packages/babel-traverse/README.md

 # @babel/traverse

-> babel-traverse maintains the overall tree state, and is responsible for replacing, removing, and adding nodes.
+> @babel/traverse maintains the overall tree state, and is responsible for replacing, removing, and adding nodes.

 ## Install